vuxcode/pr1-project-AlliedZombie/README.md

 Most of the documentation is in the [bug-list](/bug-list.md) or inside the [index](/index.html) as comments.

 ### **Experiences:**
 - Learnt more about JS and CSS.
-The Style-dock was fun to code in CSS with animations and such since that was new to me and the JS was nice because I noticed how much better I've become since the start of the course.
+The Style.css was fun to code with animations and such since that was new to me and the JS was nice because I noticed how much better I've become since the start of the course.
 I had some big problems which I was proud of solving (etc bug list 3-4).

 - I adapted the structure of the game to be a better experience for the user.
 Instead of having a timer that makes it harder and harder for the user to reach the end, its now accessible for anyone and does not punish the users reaction-time.
 Aswell as matching the color of the buttons and enemies to furthermore increase the user experience.